IVF Process Timeline: Your Step-by-Step Guide

 To insert the embryos into your uterus, your doctor will insert a thin, flexible catheter up through your vagina, through the cervix, and into your uterus.

-Then the eggs will be released into your uterus and the catheter will be removed.
+Then the embryos (either at day 3 or day 5-6 of its growth) will be released into your uterus and the catheter will be removed.

-If everything’s successful, an embryo will implant in the uterus lining.
+If everything’s successful, the embryo will implant itself in the uterus lining.

-After about two weeks, your doctor will probably offer a blood test to see if you’re pregnant.
+After about two weeks, your doctor will probably advise an at-home pregnancy test, or a beta-hCG blood test to see if you’re pregnant.

 On what day of your cycle does IVF start?